-Work habits that work (for me)
+Productivity and the work habits that work (for me)

-That’s what this post is about.
-In a previous and now somewhat cringe-inducing post, I wrote about the kinds of practices and tools that I found useful for maintaining productivity as a grad student.
+Developing those habits is what this post is about.
+In a previous and now slightly cringe-inducing note, I wrote about the kinds of practices and tools that I found useful for maintaining productivity as a grad student.
 In the five years since I wrote that, my thinking has continued to evolve.
-The following post is a loose meander through that thinking.
+The following is a loose meander through that thinking.

 I have a small number of principles I try keep in mind when I think about being productive.

 - The goal is to get stuff done.
 This seems obvious, but it’s extremely easy to get distracted.
 If you’re a researcher like me, your “stuff” is writing good research papers and teaching well.
 To the extent that other tasks serve those goals you should pursue them, but don’t let the means become the end.

 - Writing is thinking.
 Most people think that writing is simply transcribing ideas in your brain.
 It is not.
 Writing is a critical part of the creative process and is far more generative (in terms of leading to new ideas) than we realize.
 When you force yourself to write down something you will refine it, improve on it, and probably come up with something new entirely.

 - Don’t use your brain as a hard drive.
 Free your brain to do what it is best at: sparking ideas!
 Don’t use it to retain TODO lists, guidance for how to best code something, new projects that you want to start, your schedule for the week, long-term goals, or frankly anything that could easily be stored on a sheet of paper or computer.
 Make a note somewhere retrievable and let your brain move on to something else!